CatCodeGames/IntervalTimers/README.md

 ## InvokeMode
 When the timer's interval is shorter than the frame time, this parameter defines how the timer will trigger events.
 ### InvokeMode.Multi
-In this mode, the `Elapsed` event is called multiple times within a single frame.
-The `TickData` property provides information on how many times the timer has triggered and the sequence number of the current event.
+In this mode, the `Tick` event is called multiple times within a single frame.
 ``` csharp
 float interval = 0.005f;
 int ticksCount = 5;